 Aux Merveilleux de Fred

-No Lille day trip is complete without trying merveilleux.
+No Lille day trip is complete without trying Merveilleux.
 The best place to pick these up is Aux Merveilleux de Fred and there’s a shop opposite the Hospice Comtesse Museum.

 Literally marvellous, these little cakes are made from clouds of light meringue liberally smothered in fresh cream and chocolate shavings.